|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Our Boston-style baked beans are a breeze to prepare, as pretty much all the hard work falls on your crockpot.
+Our Boston-style baked beans are a breeze to prepare, as pretty much all the hard work falls on your crock pot.
 This flavorful recipe can be made with either navy or small white beans; simply choose what's easier to find or what has a better price at the store.
-Molasses—the Boston trick for beans—salt pork, brown sugar and onions make these beans shine, and make for a wonderful dish that's filling, budget-friendly, and easy-to-make.
+Molasses—the Boston trick for beans—with salt pork, brown sugar, and onions make these beans shine for a wonderful dish that's filling, budget friendly, and easy to make.

 Use salt pork, a deliciously decadent type of pork belly, or go for everyone's favorite, bacon.
 Either way, these beans are a dish that you might make over and over, as they're succulent, creamy, and have the perfect balance of sweet and savory, complemented by the earthy flavors of the pork.
 Serve the dish as a side to barbecue dishes such as hot dogs, burgers, pulled pork sandwiches, or ribs.
 Cornbread and tortillas are excellent accompaniments to these beans.